When to House Train a Puppy

 Keep Puppy In A Defined Space

-Experts also recommend confining your puppy to a defined space, whether that means in a crate, in a room, or on a leash.
+Experts also recommend confining your puppy to a defined space, whether that means in a crate, in an x-pen, in a room, or on a leash.
 As your puppy learns that it needs to go outside to do its business, you can gradually give the puppy more freedom to roam about the house.
 Depending on the expected full adult size of your puppy, you may want to get a larger crate with inserts that can divide up a large crate into smaller quarters.
 Sliding dividers mean that you can slowly add in space as your pup grows or gets the hand of potty training.

 When Housetraining A Puppy, Act Quickly!

 When housebreaking a puppy, you’ll want to watch for patterns in your puppy’s digestive track.

 Puppy digestive tracks are extremely efficient and fast.
 5 – 30 minutes after the puppy eats, he or she will want to defecate.
 Be consistent with your puppy’s eating schedule and watch the time so that you can regularly give your puppy outside time after meals, increasing chances of success.

 Housetraining A Puppy: A Safe Space to Pee

 Make sure that your puppy has a place to relieve himself or herself where it feels safe.
 The spot should be familiar and comfortable to your puppy.

 You may have noticed that dogs will often relieve themselves in the very same spot that they’ve used before.
 Their scent acts like a trigger, and they’ll likely continue using familiar spots to relieve themselves.

 It’s also important to keep in mind that your puppy will react to your tones and gestures.
 A nervous or frustrated tone can easily affect your puppy (but being too squeaky or loud could distract your puppy as well).
 Instead, it’s best to keep relatively quiet during while your puppy is learning to do its business.